CelestialScripter/Hybrid-Based-NIDS-using-Machine-Learning/README.md

 Dataset we used to achieve this goal is UNSW-NB15 dataset.
 Dataset contains network traffic data during normal traffic and during execution of different attacks.

 # How to Run?
-Run the file unsw-nb 15-ids.py in an IPython Notebook, to trace step by step analysis of what code does
+Run the file unsw-nb15 -ids.ipynb in an IPython Notebook, to trace step by step analysis of what code does